18 Sights in Constance, Germany (with Map and Images)

 BSB Konstanz unbekannt / Logo

 Reederei Bodensee-Schiffsbetriebe GmbH (BSB) is a 100% subsidiary of Stadtwerke Konstanz GmbH.
-The registered office is in Konstanz in the district of Konstanz in Baden-Württemberg.
-With its fleet, the company carries out regular scheduled services and excursions throughout Lake Constance.
-Furthermore, it is a provider of event and charter trips.
+The company's headquarters are in Konstanz in the district of Konstanz in Baden-Württemberg.
+With its fleet, the company operates regular scheduled services as well as excursion trips throughout Lake Constance.
+It is also a provider of event and charter trips.

 Wikipedia: Bodensee-Schiffsbetriebe (DE)